top of page

 • Darjeeling: Known as the “champagne of teas,” Darjeeling offers a lighter, floral, and fruity taste with a hint of astringency.

-• Keemun: A Chinese black tea with a smoky, slightly sweet flavor and complex aroma.
+• Keemun: A Chinese black tea with a smoky, slightly sweet flavour and complex aroma.(available on request at Just Herbal Teas)

 These teas can be enjoyed plain or with plant-based milk and sweeteners, making them ideal for vegans and vegetarians.